At present, due to the restrictions in Germany, we cannot offer any tours until at least 15 Feb. 2021.

-Our 10:00 Original Daily Tour is a 3-4 hour, easy walking tour that takes place 365 days a year, all holidays included.
+Normally, our 10:00 Original Daily Tour is a 3-4 hour, easy walking tour that takes place 365 days a year, all holidays included but it is not running now due to COVID-19 restrictions.
 No minimum number of participants.
 You never need reservations to join this tour, all you need to do is be there before the tour begins at 10:00.

 Our Meeting Point is directly on the corner of Braubachstrasse 41 & Neue Krämer, in front of the Binding Schirn Cafe and about 50 feet from the Tourist Info at the Römer.
 The guide will be holding a sign that says Frankfurt on Foot.